 Ubuntu is a very easy-to-use open-source operating system and one of the most popular Linux distributions.
 It is user-friendly for new Linux users.
-So, if you are interested in learning Ubuntu navigation, then you are in the right place.
+So, if you are interested in learning Ubuntu navigation, then follow the article till the end.

 Handy Ubuntu Keyboard Shortcuts